The Critics’ Choice 2017: Which Anti-smoking Ad is your favourite?

-The Critic’s Choice is an initiative coordinated annually by the Australian Network on Young People and Tobacco (ANYPAT) as part of a strategy to reduce the prevalence of tobacco smoking among young people.
+The Critics’ Choice is an initiative coordinated annually by the Australian Network on Young People and Tobacco (ANYPAT) as part of a strategy to reduce the prevalence of tobacco smoking amongst young people.

 Critics’ Choice is a free online smoking prevention resource for upper primary and lower secondary schools.
-Students are encouraged to watch a selection of anti-smoking advertisements from around the world and vote for their favourite, including the one most likely to prevent them from taking up smoking or encouraging them to quit.
+Students are invited to watch a selection of anti-smoking advertisements from around the world and vote for their favourite – the one most likely to prevent them from taking up smoking or encouraging them to quit.

-- Download tobacco education activities for both upper primary and lower secondary students at www.smarterthansmoking.org.au
+- Download other tobacco education activities for both upper primary and lower secondary students at: smarterthansmoking.org.au